CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### QA
-Our testing procedure is to identify scheduling conflict through error messages or warnings when it occurs by intentionally scheduling conflicting classes.
-The test succeeds when conflicts are identified/displayed to the user and fails if left unnoticed.
-We will also schedule correct, not conflict classes.
-The test succeeds if there are no error messages or warnings and fails if an error message or warning occurs.
+Our testing procedure is to identify scheduling conflict through error messages or warnings when it occurs by intentionally scheduling conflicting classes to invoke conflict errors and schedule correct class combinations.
+Success: Conflicts are identified/displayed to the user when found and correct schedules does not invoke error.
+Fail: Conflicts are left unnoticed with no warning of schedule conflicts when it occurs or schedule conflict notification is recieved when the schedule does work.

 ## Calculate GPA